 What are my biennium dates?

 The CE requirements are linked to a two-year cycle (biennium) that is defined in relation to an R.T.'s birth month.
-The biennium period begins on the first day of the birth month after certification and extends for two years to the end of the month prior to the birth month.
-Each registrant's biennium dates are identified in the lower right corner of the annual Application for Renewal of Registration, printed on the credential card and available by visiting the Verify Credentials page.
+The biennium period begins on the first day of the birth month after certification and registration and extends for two years to the end of the month prior to the birth month.
+Each registrant's biennium dates are identified in the lower right corner of the annual Application for Renewal of Certification and Registration, printed on the credential card and available by visiting the Verify Credentials page.

 Is John Smith registered in good standing?